-The laboratory also has an interest in genes involved in response to chemotherapy in ovarian cancer patients, and have done a genome-wide association study in cases from the Australian Ovarian Cancer Study, with validation in additional cases from the Ovarian Association Consortium.
+We also have an interest in genes involved in response to chemotherapy in ovarian cancer patients, and have done a genome-wide association study in cases from the Ovarian Association Consortium.
+This has identified a locus near the ULK1 gene which is associated with progression free survival in ovarian cancer patients.
+Further characterization of this locus is underway.

 Senior Scientist: Professor Georgia Chenevix-Trench